stackbit-projects/tylerwillis-9c92f/content/pages/index.md

           Unsupervised helps companies use their data to find their best opportunities.
         content: >
-          I co-founded [Unsupervised](https://unsupervised.com/) in 2017.
-Our AI helps you find the best ways to improve any KPI, by automatically analyzing 1000x more data and identifying your best opportunities.
-As of April, 2021, we have helped our customers grow their revenue and profit by 52 million dollars.
+          I co-founded [Unsupervised](https://unsupervised.com/).
+Our AI helps
+          you find the best ways to improve any KPI you care about in your business.
+It can analyze 1000x more data and identify your best opportunities.
+Unsupervised has raised over $55M from marquee investors.

+          **Does it work? **In the first four months of 2021, our customers found $52M they can add to their top or bottom line.
         actions:
           - label: Visit Unsupervised.com
             url: 'https://unsupervised.com/'